cubic1271/pybrig/README.md

 gc355804 (at) ohio _dot_ edu, and I'll do my best to help you get set up.

 Note that this script is a thin wrapper for curl: it generates a set of curl configurations ('-K'), and performs the upload by executing curl against each generated configuration.
-Note that, since these configuration files may contain passwords, the configurations are never written to disk: instead, they are passed to curl via '-K -' and writing the contents of the configuration files to stdin.
+With that said, since these configuration files may contain passwords, the configurations are never written to disk.
+Instead, they are passed to curl via stdin by including '-K -' in the list of parameters used when calling curl.

 Acknowledgments
 ---------------